 Dog Care & Management program

-The Dog Care and Management Program (DCMP) provides resources, guidance and assistance to communities who wish to start a community-based, humane and comprehensive dog program.
-The ultimate mission of the DCMP is to assist communities with dog-related programming which focuses on long-term outcomes and positive impacts on the well-being of the dogs and the overall community.
+The Dog Care and Management Program (DCMP) provides resources, guidance, and assistance to communities to implement a community-based, humane, and comprehensive dog management program.
+The DCMP focuses on long-term outcomes and achieving positive impacts on the well-being of the dogs and the community.

-The Task Force is currently working with additional First Nations that have requested our assistance with implementing humane bylaws and other components of the program.
+For over four years, we have partnered with the Siksika Nation, providing guidance, resources, and training.
+The program has reduced dog bites and improved the welfare of dogs in this community.
+CATF is currently working with additional First Nations that have requested our assistance with implementing humane bylaws and other components of the program.

 Community Based (+Community Engagement)